-I, , state that I am the chairman or secretary of the state/county (circle one) committee for the party with candidates on the ballot in the , state that I am the chairman or secretary of the party with candidates on the election.
-I further state that I have designated as an authorized party representative at the election at polling sites and absentee ballot processing sites in County, Arkansas, to observe ting themselves to vote in person or by absentee for the purpose of challenging any voter in accordance with that I have designated and authorized my ting themselves to vote in person or by absentee for the purpose in Arkansas Code §§7-5-312, 7-5-416, and 7-5-417.
-I further state representative named above to be present at the ballot counting in County, Arkansas, of ballots by election officials and determining whether ballots ance with Arkansas Code §§7-5-312, 7-5-316, 7-5-413, 7-5-416, 7-5-527, and 7-5-615. and with $f$ includes code $gg = 5-512$ , $f = 5-510$ , $f = 5-415$ , $f = 5-410$ , i e e2i , ala i e oie.
-Signature of Candidate, Group Representative e, or Chair/Sec. of the St./Cnty Committee Acknowledged before me this day of , 20 Notary Public: I do hereby state that I am familiar with the rights watcher authorization form and will in good faith and responsibilities of a poll watcher as outlined on the back of the poll comply with the provisions of same.
-Signature of Poll Watcher Acknowledged before me this day of , 20 Notary Public: N My Commission Expires:
+Representativ Ι, state that I am the chairman or secretary of the state/county (circle one) committee for the party with candidates on the ballot in I, I further state that I have designated as an author ized party representative at the election at polling sites and absentee ballot processing sites in County, Arkansas, to observe and and in and ascertain the identity of persons presenting themselves to vo any voter in accordance with Arkansas Code §§7-5-312, 7-3 and authorized my representative named above to in 5-416, and 7-5-417.
+I further state that I have designated be present at the ballot counting locations at County, Arkansas, for the purpose of witnessing the counting of ballots by election officials an counted in accordance with Arkansas Code §§7-5-312, 7-5 state thatas requirements under Arkansas Code 7-5-312. d determining whether ballots are fairly and accurately 5-316, 7-5-413, 7-5-416, 7-5-527, and 7-5-615.
+I further Signature of Candidate, Group Representative, or Chair/Sec. of the St./Cnty Committee Acknowledged before me this day of , 20 Notary Public: My Commi ission Expires: I do hereby state that I am familiar with the rights and responsibility watcher authorization form, the requirements under ACA. §7-5-31 Signature of Poll Watcher Acknowledged before me this day of, 20 Notary Public: My Commission